mathematica-mpr/sampler/README.md

 # sampler

 Go code for a sampler app.
+More info in the Wiki